apache/fluo-website/pages/related-projects.md

 * [Quickstart] - Enables you to quickly get started writing code that uses Apache Fluo
 * [Phrasecount] - Example Apache Fluo application that counts phrases in documents
 * [Jaccard] - Example Apache Fluo application that computes and indexes the Jaccard between all pairs in a bipartite graph.
-* [Webindex] - Apache Fluo application that creates web index using Common Crawl data
+* [WebIndex] - Apache Fluo application that creates web index using Common Crawl data
 * [Stresso] - An example application designed to stress Apache Fluo

 [asf]: https://www.apache.org/